jweinflash/chicago-taxi/docs/analysis.md

 ### General precursory thoughts for handling a dataset of this size

 The first thing to realize about working with a dataset this big is that we don't need to load *all of it* (i.e. every record) for the analysis we're interested in doing.
 Rather, we just need some subset or aggregation of it.
 This is good, because the subset / aggregation we're interested in is likely (or more likely, at least) to fit into memory, which gives us a chance to analyze it with our usual tools.
 To me, the most natural thing to do in this situation is to import the data into a database, like [SQLite](https://www.sqlite.org/cli.html).
 Once there, we can execute queries for the particular subset / aggregation we need, and then boom, we're off to the races.
-There are a lot of nice tutorials about initializing the database (e.g. item 8 in the SQLite link above) and interacting with it from `R` (like [Hadley Wickham's tutorial](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html)), so I'm not going to spend much time working through these things in this post.
+There are a lot of nice tutorials about initializing the database (e.g. item 8 in the SQLite link above) and interacting with it from `R` (like [Hadley Wickham's tutorial](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html)), so I'm not going to spend much time working through these things here.

 ### Getting acquainted with the data

 [The dataset that we'll be working with](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew) is essentially a logfile of taxi trips.
 Each record holds information about a single trip, and contains fields like the pickup time, pickup area, dropoff time, dropoff area, total fare, and so on.
-Below are the first five rows and a few columns of the data to give you a sense of its structure.
+Below are the first five rows and a few columns to give you a sense of its structure.

     ##     Trip Start Timestamp Pickup Community Area Trip Miles   Fare
     ## 1 04/06/2016 08:45:00 PM                     8        0.1  $8.75